Mound Valley, Kansas

 Mound Valley is a city in Labette County, Kansas, United States.
 As of the 2020 census, the population of the city was 348.

 History

 Mound Valley was founded in 1869.
 It was named from mound-like hills in the vicinity.

 The first post office in Mound Valley was established in May 1870.
 Mound Valley was incorporated as a city in 1871.
-The town was a stop on the Missouri-Kansas-Texas railroad line from the 1886 to the 1970s.
+The town was a stop on the Missouri-Kansas-Texas railroad line from 1886 until the 1970s, and was also served by the Frisco Railroad and is currently served by the South Kansas and Oklahoma Railroad, which operates on the Frisco's former tracks.

 Geography

 Mound Valley is located at 37.206173°N 95.404231°W (37.206173, -95.404231).
 According to the United States Census Bureau, the city has a total area of 0.65 sqmi, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Mound Valley has a humid subtropical climate, abbreviated "Cfa" on climate maps.